texfaq/texfaq.github.io/FAQ-abspos.md

 date: 2014-06-10
 ---

-# Putting things at fixed positions on the page

 TeX's model of the world is (broadly speaking) that the author writes text, and TeX and its macros decide how it all fits on the page.
 This is not good news for the author who has, from whatever